Deterministic factoring with oracles: Factoring with the Phi , Lambda , and Sigma oracles

 \subsection{Products of two primes}

-It is well-known that we can factor a product \(N\) of two distinct primes given \(\varphi(N)\), as we recall in Lemma~\ref{lemma:factorization-from-varphi}.
-This immediately yields Algorithm~\ref{Phi2} ({\sc FactorizationWithPhi2}), which factors a squarefree integer \(N\) with \(\omega(N) = 2\) given $M = \varphi(N)$.
+It is well-known that we can factor \(N = p_1p_2\) given \(\varphi(N)\), as we recall in Lemma~\ref{lemma:factorization-from-varphi}.
+This immediately yields Algorithm~\ref{Phi2} (\FactorizationWithPhiTwo), which factors a squarefree integer \(N\) with \(\omega(N) = 2\) given $M = \varphi(N)$.
+Rephrased, this gives also that oracle $\Phi$ can answer the decision problem of determining whether $\omega(N) = 2$.